Pagan River

-A view of the Pagan River from the backyard of the Wentworth-Grinnan House.

 The Pagan River (Warrascoyack) is a 12.5 mi tributary of the James River located in Isle of Wight County, Virginia.
 The colonial seaport town of Smithfield (and its National Register-listed Smithfield Historic District) sits on the banks of this river.

 The tidal tributary originates approximately three miles north of the town of Smithfield and flows southward, gradually narrowing as it approaches the confluence with Cypress Creek.
 Beyond this junction, the river broadens into an array of wetlands and marshes before narrowing again as it enters the James River.
 The Pagan River is notable for its largely undeveloped watershed, which is predominantly composed of forests, pastures, grasslands, and wetlands.
 This natural landscape has helped preserve the river’s rural character despite its proximity to urban and suburban development.

 History

 The river has played a significant role in the history and development of Smithfield, a town first settled in 1634.
 A major fire in 1921 prompted the relocation of the peanut industry away from the riverbank, to nearby Suffolk.
 In 1936, Smithfield Foods was established along the river, eventually becoming the town’s main economic engine.
 Despite supporting industrial activity, the Pagan River has retained much of its natural charm and continues to serve as a haven for recreational activities such as fishing, crabbing, boating, and kayaking.

 The Pagan River and Isle of Wight County were respectively called Warrascoyak during the Late Woodland period, both bearing the name of the Warrascoyak tribe.
 This tribal community occupied the region for close to 5,500 years prior to English settlement and were part of the larger Powatan Confederacy.
 Later the county was renamed Isle of Wight, eponymously after the island located on the south coast of England and the Warraskoyak River became known as the Pagan River.